 extension telemetry statusto check the current consent state. - Command pages document command-specific flags separately.

-- Global flags can be combined with command-specific options.
+- You can combine global flags with command-specific options.

-- Machine consumers (AI/CI) should read command readiness from
+- Automated tools (AI assistants and CI scripts) should read command readiness from

 dist/extension-js/<browser>/ready.json, not from terminal log parsing.